One of the most common questions we hear all the time is: What are the FHA credit score requirements?

 Keep in mind that most lenders, brokers or banks will implement their own FHA minimum credit score requirements and in most cases its higher than 500.
 You see, the Federal Housing Administration allows HUD approved lending companies to add layers to the baseline FHA loan requirements.

 Anyone who wants to buy a home and has credit challenges will likely be considering a loan that is guaranteed by the Federal Housing Administration or FHA.
+If you are considering purchasing a house this year, it is important to know what the minimum credit score for FHA financing is so you can plan and save accordingly.

 These FHA first time home loans are quite easy to qualify for and open the possibility of home ownership for millions of people who otherwise would have trouble qualifying for a loan.